-Vertical Scaling: Means adding more features in a product.
+- Vertical Scaling: Vertical Scaling refers to the addition of more features to a product.

-Horizontal Scaling: Means increasing the capacity on running the product on more traffic.
+- Horizontal Scaling: Horizontal Scaling refers to increasing the capacity of the product to handle more traffic.

-When your product begins to grow, performance is essential.
-To get better performance, you must focus on selecting that technology stack which can be highly scalable.
+When your product starts to gain traction, performance is critical.
+To improve performance, you should prioritize selecting a technology stack that is highly scalable.

-Security Level of different technology stack may differ.
-So, wisely choose the technology stack.
+The security level of each technology stack may differ.
+So, choose your technology stack wisely.

 Some of the benefits of choosing the right technology stack are as follows:

-1) Developer will be able to code easily and fastly and this will surely reduce the development cost.
+- Developers will be able to code more quickly and easily, which will undoubtedly reduce development costs.

 Some of the drawbacks of choosing the wrong stack are as follows:

-2) Your developer may find difficult of getting appropriate support for the problem from sites like StackOverflow, Reddit and many more.
-And will be hard to learn and adopt.
+- Your developer may have difficulty obtaining appropriate support for the problem from sites such as StackOverflow, Reddit, and others.
+And will be difficult to learn and implement.

-3) You may find difficult to switch to other technology stacks.
+- You may find it difficult to switch to other technology stacks.

-6) You may find difficult to expand your product.
+- You may find it difficult to expand your product.